aarhusstadsarkiv/permanent-urls/README.md

 This repository generates permanent URLs for the Aarhus City Archives.

-The redirect URLs are placed in the [bin/redirects.csv](bin/redirects.csv) file.
+The redirect URLs should be placed in the [bin/redirects.csv](bin/redirects.csv) file.

 The `File column` is the file name and the `URL column` is the URL where the client will be redirected.

-You may add a new permanent URL by adding a new line to the file.
+You may add a new permanent URL by adding a new line to this CSV file.

-In order to generate files for all the URLs in the list, you will need install `csv-parser`.
-You can do this by running the following command:
+In order to generate the HTML files that do the redirects, you will need to install `csv-parser`:

     npm install